Santa Cruz in Santa Cruz County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1912.

 Location.
 36° 58.685′ N, 122° 1.99′ W. Marker is in Santa Cruz, California, in Santa Cruz County.
-Marker is at the intersection of High Street and Highland Avenue, on the left when traveling east on High Street.
+It is at the intersection of High Street and Highland Avenue, on the left when traveling east on High Street.
 The marker is mounted to the front of the building, below the first floor balcony.
 Touch for map.
 Marker is at or near this postal address: 260 High Street, Santa Cruz CA 95060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gordon Family Home (about 400 feet away, measured in a direct line); Perry House (about 400 feet away); Colonial Revival Style (about 600 feet away); Favorman Home (about 600 feet away); John L./Susan Notley House (about 700 feet away); The First Methodist (about 700 feet away); Georgiana Bruce Kirby (about 700 feet away); Francisco Alzina House (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: Gordon Family Home (about 400 feet away, measured in a direct line); Perry House (about 400 feet away); Colonial Revival Style (about 600 feet away); Favorman Home (about 600 feet away); John L./Susan Notley House (about 700 feet away); The First Methodist (about 700 feet away); Georgiana Bruce Kirby (about 700 feet away); Francisco Alzina House (about 800 feet away).
 Touch for a list and map of all markers in Santa Cruz.

 Additional commentary.